rotki/rotki/docs/api.rst

    :statuscode 200: Data successfully purged.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: User is not logged in.
-Exchange is not registered or some other error.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Exchange is not registered or some other error.
 Check error message for details.
    :statuscode 500: Internal rotki error

 Purging locally saved evm transactions